kyma-project/console/components/generic-documentation/README.md

 - AsyncAPI
 - OData

-Generic Documentation provides individual layouts for documents and specifications rendered under the **docs-ui**, **Service Catalog**, and **Compass** views in the Console.
+Generic Documentation provides individual layouts for documents and specifications rendered in the Console under the **docs-ui** (available under the question mark icon on the top navigation panel), **Service Catalog**, and **Compass** views.
 These layouts are compliant with [Fiori 3 Fundamentals](https://sap.github.io/fundamental/) styling, for example in terms of navigation and tabs.
 It also downloads specification sources to the Console from such storage systems as MinIO.